mspnp/aks-baseline-regulated/docs/deploy/14-validation-logs.md

 # Access resource logs & Microsoft Defender for Cloud data

-Your infrastructure and [workload is emitting logs](./13-validation.md), here are a few key logs you may wish to consider being familiar with and/or building [log-based queries](https://learn.microsoft.com/azure/azure-monitor/logs/get-started-queries) around.
+Your infrastructure and [workload is emitting logs](./13-validation.md), here are a few key logs you may wish to consider being familiar with or building [log-based queries](https://learn.microsoft.com/azure/azure-monitor/logs/get-started-queries) around.
 Below are some a few queries to get you started exploring the captured data.

-You can access these logs all directly from the attached Log Analytics workspace(s), but when you do you'll need to filter to specific resources.
-For simplicity the steps below direct you to the pre-filtered view offered by the Azure Portal when viewing within the context of each service.
+You can access these logs all directly from the attached Log Analytics workspaces, but when you do you'll need to filter to specific resources.
+For simplicity the following steps direct you to the pre-filtered view offered by the Azure Portal when viewing within the context of each service.

 Remember, since this implementation builds on the AKS Baseline, [validations performed there](https://github.com/mspnp/aks-baseline/blob/main/11-validation.md#validate-azure-monitor-for-containers-prometheus-metrics) such as viewing Prometheus metrics and Kured logs are also applicable to this cluster.